luisiam/homebridge-cmdswitch/README.md

 It is strongly advised that you switch to the newer version.
 No new development will be done on this version.

-### What this plugin does
-This plugin allows you to run Command Line Interface (CLI) commands via HomeKit.
-This means you can run a simple commands such as `ping`, `shutdown`, or `wakeonlan` just by telling Siri to do so.
-An example usage for this plugin would be to turn on your PS4 or HTPC, check if it’s on, and even shut it down when finished.

-### How this plugin works
-1. `on_cmd`: This is the command issued when the switch is turned ON.
-2. `off_cmd`: This is the command issued when the switch is turned OFF.
-3. `state_cmd`: This is the command issued when HomeBridge checks the state of the switch.
-  1. If there is no error, HomeBridge is notified that the switch is ON.
-  2. If there is an error, HomeBridge is notified that the switch is OFF.

-### Things to know about this plugin
-This plugin can only run CLI commands the same as you typing them yourself.
-In order to test if your `on_cmd`, `off_cmd`, or `state_cmd` are valid commands you need to run them from your CLI.
-Please keep in mind you will want to run these commands from the same user that runs (or owns) the HomeBridge service if different than your root user.

 # Installation
 1. Install homebridge using `npm install -g homebridge`.
 2. Install this plugin using `npm install -g homebridge-cmdswitch`.